Kyrgios wins Citi Open again; Samsonova takes title in women - ExBulletin

 Kyrgios managed to break the 96th-placed Japanese Nishioka, knocking out Andrey Rublev in the semifinals three times in the opening game of each set and again in the final of the match.

-This marks quite an unusual consistency for Kyrgios, who came off a run to his first Grand Slam final at the All England Club, where he lost to Novak Djokovic.
+This marks quite an unusual consistency for Kyrgios, who came off a run to his first Grand Slam final at the All England Club, losing to Novak Djokovic.
 Kyrgios did not receive any ranking points No points were awarded for that show at Wimbledon, but the singles title in Washington will push him from 63rd to 37th, within reach of a possible US Open qualifier.

 The game kicks off on August 29 in Flushing Meadows.
 That’s less than a week after a court hearing is scheduled in Australia for a common assault allegation against Kyrgios.